Bursitis

 Causes of Bursitis

-- Trauma to the elbow, such as knocking it during a fall or injury
+- Sudden trauma such as a fall or direct blow

 Symptoms of Bursitis